Is a Cat a Carnivore or an Omnivore?

 Sharp Teeth

 A cat’s teeth are basically meat-processing tools.
-They have long, pointed canines for gripping, plus razor-sharp premolars and molars that shear and cut the meat.
-That slicing design is a classic carnivore trait, helping them break down meat for digestion.
+They have long, pointed canines for gripping, with sharp premolars and molars to cut and shear the meat.
+This helps them break down the meat they consume for proper digestion.

 Jaws